cado-security/product-help/docs/cado/deploy/gcp/gcp-deploy.md

 hide_title: true
 sidebar_position: 1
 ---
-# How to deploy Cado in GCP with Terraform
+# How to deploy in GCP with Terraform

-To set up Cado in GCP you can deploy via our Terraform script.
+To set up / Forensic Acquisition and Investigation in GCP you can deploy via our Terraform script.
 The Terraform script automates the process of configuring the platform stack.
 Visit the GCP Marketplace listing **[here](https://console.cloud.google.com/marketplace/product/cado-public/cado-response)** or **[Github](https://github.com/cado-security/Deployment-Templates/tree/main/gcp)** to download the latest Terraform code.

 Once you have downloaded the Terraform code from the Marketplace listing above, continue on to the steps below.